Ben-Kerman/immersive/README.md

 release of Immersive from [here](https://github.com/Ben-Kerman/immersive/releases).

 Unzip its contents into your mpv config directory.
-Make sure that you are not overwriting any older config files.
+Make sure that you are not overwriting any existing config files.
 Open `immersive-targets.conf` in `script-opts` with a text editor of your choice (like Notepad++, Sublime Text or vim), and change the values of `profile`, `deck`, and `note_type` so that they match your Anki setup.
 Then open `immersive-dictionaries.conf` and set up